FailAcademy/learning/wdp-vancouver/_slides/week-02/02-intro-to-programming.md

 - If you're working on a team, you'll also me typing a lot of emails, chat messages, project briefs and so on.
 Communication gets easier when you have mastered the tools you use to conduct it.

 ---
+# Exercise 2

+### How fast can you type?
+Lets get a sense of how fast you can type!
+We're all going to visit [10 Fast Fingers](http://10fastfingers.com/typing-test/english), create an account and take the typing test and share your WPM!

+---
 template: inverse

 # Take Shortcuts